nectarboy/js-8/README.md

 Anway if you really wanna add this to your site or whatever just look through the source and figure it out, cuz ion wanna do it, i promise it's readable :D

 ## How to Use
-First, pick a rom and drag it into the rom input (if you have no roms, you can use the links at the bottom of the page) Then you can just start playing :) The keyboard layout is:
+First, pick a rom and drag it into the rom input (if you have no roms, you can use the links at the bottom of the page).
+Then you can just start playing :) The keyboard layout is:

 `1 2 3 4